PHPTask/docs/symfony.rst

 Locking
 -------
-Locking is used to avoid concurrency problems when multiple task-runner runs at the same time (see :doc:`locking`).
+Locking is used to avoid concurrency problems when multiple task-runners run at the same time (see :doc:`locking`).
 This feature has to be enabled and will have multiple different storages in the future.